waleedhammam/test_blog/posts/2018-08-07-nim-partners-with-status.md

 author: Nim Team
 excerpt: "We're incredibly excited to announce the new partnership between Status and Nim."
 tags: nim, python
-description: "We're incredibly excited to announce the new partnership between Status and Nim."
+description: We're incredibly excited to announce the new partnership between Status and Nim
 ---

 <a href="{{ site.baseurl }}/assets/news/images/status/Status-Nim-partnership.png">